SeanColombo.com

 Image Compression at Wikia

-At Wikia, we have a ton of images and we serve them up constantly on our 1 billion+ pageviews per month.
-Since we weren’t compressing our images, this left a fairly big potential area for improvement.
+At Wikia, unhealthy we have a ton of images and we serve them up constantly on our 1 billion+ pageviews per month.
+Since we weren’t compressing our images, purchase this left a fairly big potential area for improvement.

-Stating what is probably obvious: having lossless image compression gives smaller filesizes which means lower bandwidth costs, but more importantly, it gives a speedup in the page load times since the user doesn’t have to spend as much time downloading the images.
+Stating what is probably obvious: having lossless image compression gives smaller filesizes which means lower bandwidth costs, sildenafil but more importantly, it gives a speedup in the page load times since the user doesn’t have to spend as much time downloading the images.

 Compressing user-generated images